 For members who have been receiving a pension for at least 12 months, a lump sum payment will be made on each September 1.
 The base amount of the lump sum payment is \$750 effective 9/1/1994.
 The base amount is increased each year by the lesser of 3.0% and the annual the percentage increase in the CPI-U. Members who retired with at least 21 years of service and members who were granted a duty disability pension will receive the full payment amount.
 All other members who have been receiving a pension for at least 12 months (and their beneficiaries) will receive a partial payment.
 The payment for these members is determined on a pro-rata basis according to their service.

 APPENDIX C

 ACTUARIAL ASSUMPTIONS AND METHODS

-Investment Return: 7.50% compounded annually, net of investment expenses.
+Investment Return: 7.45% compounded annually, net of investment expenses, decreasing by 0.05% per year until reaching the ultimate rate of 7.25% in 2023.